Stay informed with the

 The issue is, in the first experiment, Dr. Catlin is looking at purely random rolls.
-Naturally the 5-Count player wages less than the Bet-All player and therefore loses less per all shooters at the table because he bets on fewer rolls at the table (57% fewer to be specific).
-Furthermore the house advantage is the same for both players for the amount of money they wagered individually.
+Naturally the 5-Count player wages less than the bet-all player and therefore loses less per all shooters at the table because he bets on fewer rolls at the table (57 percent fewer, to be specific).
+Furthermore, the house advantage is the same for both players for the amount of money they wagered individually.

 Note, Dr. Catlin's statement, "In fact, the loss for both players is approximately 1.5 percent of the total amount wagered, which is about what we would expect considering the 6 and 8 come in with a 1.5 percent edge for the house."
 He also states, "We would not expect the 5-Count to show a positive expectation against strictly random rollers; after all, no betting system can change a negative into a positive."